SHiYANDU/marathon-analysis/README.md

 - sequence of races

 For finishing time:
-- Trend of finishing times
+- Trend of finishing times (Amiel)
 - average speed (for runs only)
 - average distance
 - age